iambst/CYBR8420_Titans_SA_Project/Code analysis.md

 ## Summary of Findings:

 To summarize, nextcloud has some code quality issues with the way input is validated.
 These are commonly reported by all tools though they are not critical for the application.
+Our key findings from the manual and automated code analysis are mapped to the following Common Weaknesses Enumeration.